Business Continuity Management

 - The protection of the environment and sustainability must be ensured

 - The continuation of time-critical business processes must also be guaranteed in the event of a crisis, at least at the level of a regulated emergency operation or a rapid restart must be ensured

 - The protection of information (integrity, confidentiality, availability) must be ensured

 - The protection of facilities, equipment and infrastructure of the organisation must be ensured

 - The organisations reputation and positive public image shall not be significantly affected

 These principles are covered and best guaranteed by the use of bcNAVIGATOR:

 All companies are exposed to a variety of threats and thus risks in different ways.
 Dealing with them responsibly and in a legally compliant manner means identifying them and incorporating them into the process and rule management cycle.

-As a precautionary measure and thus a preventive component of BCM, emergency planning ensures that, in the event of an extraordinary situation occurring, those responsible can react quickly and effectively to avert danger and minimize damage.
+As a precautionary measure and thus a preventive component of BCM, emergency and recovery planning ensures that in the event of an extraordinary situation occurring, those responsible can react quickly and effectively to avert danger and minimize damage.

 The introduction of crisis management must be designed holistically and cover the areas of crisis prevention/threats, emergency planning, dealing with the situation and restart planning.